Natnael772/pshare/README.md

   - Mysql, Sequelize

 # Attacks that the website is intended to defend
-- XSS( Cross site scripting attack)
+- SQL Injection attack
 -
 -